 Ventricular depolarisation → ventricular systole

-The SA node is the heart’s natural pacemaker.
+The SA node is the heart’s natural pacemaker and starts every cardiac cycle.

-The A \cdot node provides a crucial delay that synchronises atrial and ventricular contraction.
+The AV node provides a crucial delay, synchronising atrial emptying with ventricular filling.

-Purkinje fibres ensure that ventricular contraction is rapid and coordinated.
+The Bundle of His, bundle branches and Purkinje fibres form a fast‑conducting pathway that ensures ventricular contraction is rapid and simultaneous.